How to get to Raja Ampat

 Pick up often included by most accommodations on Waigeo

-Most accommodations on Waigeo will be able to pick-up their guests from Waisai Harbour.
+Most accommodations on Waigeo offer pick-up at the harbour.
 Make sure to arrange this with your accommodation beforehand, and remind them with a message before you depart from Sorong just to be sure.

-Also, note that pick-up rates can be very expensive, especially because you might need a private speedboat to get to your homestay.
+Also, note that pick-up rates can be expensive because you might need a private speedboat to get to your homestay.
 Remember to haggle and agree on a price beforehand!

 If you have spent some time travelling in Indonesia, you’ll soon realize that local transportation and other essentials are far more expensive here than anywhere else due to the isolated location.

-Inter-island transfers: Getting around between the different islands is also extremely expensive and widely varies as many islands are quite far-flung.
+Getting around between the different islands is also extremely expensive and widely varies, as many islands are quite far-flung.
 It will certainly make a major dent in your budget without careful planning.

 It pays to choose your accommodation wisely so that you do not have to rely too much on transport between islands.

 In addition, try to be flexible about when you go on boat excursions as you may be able to join other travellers at a convenient time to share costs.

 We are sorry that this post didn't meet your expectations.

 What was missing in this post?
 (TIP: If you want us to reply to your feedback, you can leave your email in this text box.)